ryanpdwyer/react-eleventy/fys-a03-discussion.md

 3) Sentence sprawl (Long sentences that contain many clauses which makes it hard to infer the meaning that the writer is trying to get across because all of those extra words and clauses get in the way of the reader's comprehension; this sentence is an example of sentence sprawl, if you could even read all the way to the end of it.)

 Also check for basic spelling errors, typos, capitalization errors.

+Feel free to use AI tools to assist you, but you must cite their use.

 ## Potential Topics